Quick canned tuna pasta | with light canned tuna

 It’s the kind where you just open the can and go.

-It’s somewhat the classic student dish that still works even when you’re no longer a student and either in a hurry or not in the mood to cook.
+It’s a bit like the classic student’s pasta that still tastes good even when you’re no longer a student and you have no time or no desire to cook.

-You can complete and customize it as you wish by adding other fresh ingredients from capers to cherry tomatoes to arugula.
+You can complete and customize it as you like by adding other fresh ingredients from capers to cherry tomatoes to arugula.

-It is prepared in 10 minutes, can be stored in the fridge, and saves lunches and dinners.
+It takes 10 minutes to prepare, keeps in the fridge and saves lunches and dinners.

 To dress my pasta I used a light canned tuna.

-Light, perfect for summer and beyond, it’s also ideal for packed lunches or work.
+Light, perfect for summer and beyond, it is also ideal for packed lunches or work meals.

 Quick Canned Tuna Pasta with Light Canned Tuna